How to Buy Land as a Beginning Farmer

 Seller Financing, usually structured as a Contract for Deed, is when a farmer acquires a property with financing provided by the seller of that property, using the property as collateral.

-Commercial Lenders and Banks
+Commercial lenders and banks

-Commercial Lenders and Banks are another option (like FBN Finance Land Financing).
+Commercial Lenders and banks are another option (like FBN Finance Land Financing).
 They typically lend up to 65% of the property value and up to 50% of the total assets of the farmer.

-For farmers in expansion mode, the main limiting factors are typically being able to cover the down payment (that amounts to 35% or more of the farm value) and being able to generate cash flow to cover the loan payments.
+For farmers in expansion mode, the main limiting factors are typically being able to cover the down payment (which amounts to 35% or more of the farm value) and being able to generate cash flow to cover the loan payments.

 They are a good option for farmers who want to buy additional land and are not eligible for a conventional loan.